GRicciardi00/portfolio/_posts/firstblog.md

 ---
 date: '2024-03-13T16:00:00.000Z'
-title: "Beyond the books: what I learned from researching for an internshi"
+title: 'Beyond the books: what I learned from researching for an internshi'
-tagline: "Job Market, Personal Experience, Computer Engineering"
+tagline: 'Job Market, Personal Experience, Computer Engineering'
 preview: >
   Lorem Ipsum is simply dummy text of the printing and typesetting industry.
   Lorem Ipsum has been the industry's standard dummy text ever since the 1500s,